AlijeeWrites/best-youtube-automation-tools/README.md

 - **Auto subtitles:** captions generated and synced automatically.
 - **Brand kit:** set fonts, colors, and logos once and apply to every project.
 - **Batch creation:** make multiple videos at once.
-- **Sora 2 and Veo 3.1 access:** InVideo AI includes built‑in access to powerful video models like **OpenAI’s Sora 2 and Google Veo 3.1** directly within its video model selection tools. :contentReference[oaicite:0]{index=0}
+- **Sora 2 and Veo 3.1 access:** InVideo AI includes built‑in access to powerful video models like OpenAI’s Sora 2 and Google Veo 3.1 directly within its video model selection tools.
 - **Magic Box:** edit your video using plain‑language commands like “change voice to Australian accent” or “replace scene 2 with beach footage.”

 📢 **Important Update:** You might have seen news that OpenAI is shutting down its standalone Sora app and web tool.
-OpenAI’s Sora service has been discontinued, and many creators are moving to tools like InVideo that keep Sora within their own workflows. :contentReference[oaicite:1]{index=1}
+OpenAI’s Sora service has been discontinued, and many creators are moving to tools like InVideo that keep Sora within their own workflows.
 Because InVideo AI is an official partner, you can still access Sora‑based generation directly inside the InVideo editor while standalone Sora tools are no longer viable in 2026.

 👉 [Start creating videos with InVideo AI](https://bit.ly/4b2H3aJ)